A Probabilistic Framework for Lifelong Test-Time Adaptation: Experiments

 \subsection{ImageNet-to-ImageNet3DCC Results}

 For ImageNet-to-ImageNet3DCC dataset, we experiment with 10 different random sequences of corruptions.
-We provide the results in Table~\ref{tab:imagenet3d} by averaging over the 10 random sequences of corruptions and the 12 corruption types at severity level 5. \ourmodel{} consistently outperforms all the other approaches in terms of error rate, NLL, and Brier score.
+We provide the results in Table~\ref{tab:imagenet3d} by averaging over 10 random sequences of corruptions and 12 corruption types at severity level 5. \ourmodel{} consistently outperforms all other approaches in terms of error rate, NLL, and Brier score.